tposney/midi-qol/README.md

 ## Bugs
 probably many however....
-* better rolls does not work with merged cards - yet.
 * add chat damage buttons does not work with merged cards - yet.
 * The combined card does not play nicely with dice-so-nice.
-* Speed item rolls and magic items do not update consumed charges correctly - use no speed item rolls for the moment.
 * Language translations are not up to date.
 * Unselect targets at end of turn not implemented yet.